2KAX/TimeTravel/docs/scripts.md

 # ZoneManager.cs

-class that manages the movement between the different scenes,keeing the attached object.
+class that manages the movement between the different scenes, keeping the attached object.

 ## Attached to